The Value of Information in Retrospect: Examples of Value of Information Measures

-Cook's distance is a common frequentist measure of influence in linear regression (\cite{cook1977}).
+The above $\RVSI$ of $Y_i$ is an unscaled version of the Cooks distance for the $i$th data point: $\sum_{k = 1}^n (X_k\hat{\beta} - X_k\hat{\beta}_{-i})^2/pS^2.$ Cook's distance is a common frequentist measure of influence in linear regression \citep{cook1977}.
 Notice that the scaling factor is the same for all data points in the sample.
-So, we will draw the same conclusions about the relative influence or value of points using either the Cook's distance or the retrospective expected value of sample information.
+So, we will draw the same conclusions about the relative influence or value of points using either the Cook's distance or $\RVSI$.